vegai/chaos/README.md

 Having both these files means that you can get all the passwords with zero effort, so protecting them is important.

-Password metadata contains structures of title, format, length, and generated salt.
+Password metadata contains structures of title, format, length, and generated meat+salt.

 Actual passwords are not stored anywhere, but are computed by xsalsa20 and cut up based on wanted format.